-By img.write(a) a pdf object number is allocated, and a whatsit node of subtype pdf\refximage is generated and put into the output list.
+By img.write(a) a pdf object number is allocated, and a rule node of subtype image is generated and put into the output list.
 By this the image a is placed into the page stream, and the image file is written out into an image stream object after the shipping of the current page is finished.